 If your child is experiencing any of the following symptoms, including:

--Problems with riding a bike, catching a ball, or other hand-eye
+- Problems with riding a bike, catching a ball, or other hand-eye coordination activities

 And they have not had an eye exam, please call and schedule a comprehensive exam as soon as possible.
 Our doctors provide complete eye care services, including finding accurate prescriptions, for all children from infancy and older.